thermionik/WinMainMaze/README.md

 This is a 3-dimensional sokoban game for windows made with OpenGL and the WinMain functionality found in winbase.h

-WinMain is the conventional name used for the application entry point.
-WinMain should initialize the application, display its main window, and enter a message retrieval-and-dispatch loop that is the top-level control structure for the remainder of the application's execution.
+WinMain initializes the application, displays its main window, and enters a message retrieval-and-dispatch loop that is the top-level control structure for the remainder of the application's execution.
 This program is heavily reliant on this framework.
 ![screenshot of demo](https://github.com/thermionik/WinMainMaze/blob/main/screenshot.png)